The Emerging Trends of Multi-Label Learning: Deep Learning for Multi-label Learning

 where $N$ is the number of the instances, $F_d(F_e(x_i))$ is the recovered label of $x_i$ using the autoencoder.
 For prediction, given a test instance $\hat{x}$, C2AE performs prediction as $\hat{y} = F_d(F_x(\hat{x}))$.

-Later, inspired by C2AE, \cite{DBLP:conf/aaai/ChenW0ZH019} presents a two-stage label embedding models based on neural factorization machine model.
-It first exploits second-order label correlations via a factorization layer and then learns high-order correlations by additional fully-connected layers. \cite{DBLP:conf/acml/WangYYY18} proposes another deep embedding method, i.e., Deep Correlation Structure Preserved Label Space Embedding (DCSPE).
+Later, inspired by C2AE, \cite{DBLP:conf/aaai/ChenW0ZH019} presents a two-stage label embedding model based on neural factorization machine model.
+It first exploits second-order label correlation via a factorization layer and then learns high-order correlation by additional fully-connected layers. \cite{DBLP:conf/acml/WangYYY18} proposes another deep embedding method, i.e., Deep Correlation Structure Preserved Label Space Embedding (DCSPE).
 In addition to DCCA, DCSPE further develops deep multidimensional scaling (DMDS) to preserve the intrinsic structure of the latent space.
-Finally, DCSPE first transforms the test instance into the latent space, search its nearest neighbor, finally treats its label the prediction.
+Finally, DCSPE transforms test instance into the latent space, searches its nearest neighbor, and finally regards label of this neighbor as prediction.
 However, as the $k$NN search is time-consuming, the $k$NN embedding methods are computationally expensive in the large-scale setting.
 To solve the above issue, \cite{DBLP:conf/ijcai/0001LLOT18} proposes a novel deep binary prototype compression (DBPC) for fast multi-label prediction.
 DBPC compresses the database into a small set of short binary prototypes, and uses the prototypes for prediction.
-The benefit of DBPC comes from two aspects: 1) The number of distance comparisons is reduced in the prototype; 2) The distance computation cost is significantly decreased in the Hamming space. \cite{DBLP:conf/ijcai/0001LLOT18} empirically shows that in MIRFLICKR25K, DBPC is nearly 146 times faster than $k$NN, and around 22 times faster than SLEEC.